IRISES BOOK CLUB

 Inspiring reads in science, Environment, and sustainability

-Welcome to TWIG's brand new book club!
+Welcome to TWIG's book club!
 We are pleased to offer this book club to current TWIG members.
 The Iris is the Tennessee State Flower, and a fitting acronym for what we hope to read together!

 What's so different about our book club?
-Each meeting we will meet and discuss what we've read AND we will pair a service activity to go along with each book to support a local non-profit or sustainability initiative in Tennessee!
+Each meeting we will discuss what we've read AND we will pair a service activity to go along with each book to support a local non-profit or sustainability initiative in Tennessee!
 This activity will occur on the weekend after we meet.

 Let's hear your feedback about our meetings and the next book club pick!